This article was co-published with the Daily Beast.

 The annual State Department reports disclosing the names of human rights abusers that had received U.S. training under the IMET program would be eliminated under separate legislation proposed last year by Sen. Kelly Ayotte, a New Hampshire Republican member of the Armed Services Committee, and by Sen. Mark Warner, a Virginia Democrat.
 Congressional aides who asked not to be quoted by name said the legislation’s aim is to alleviate administrative burdens imposed on the executive branch.

 National security managing editor R. Jeffrey Smith contributed to this article.
-Lauren Chadwick is a Scoville Fellow at the Center.
+Lauren Chadwick is a Scoville Fellow at the Center for Public Integrity.

 Read more in National Security